Lurler/VirtualFileSystem/README.md

 # VirtualFileSystem
-As the name implies **Virtual File System** is framework to create in-memory virtual file system which allow you to include several folders or zipped archives in a specific order and their file structure will be merged creating a unified file hierarchy while (virtually) overriding any files that have the same paths.
+As the name implies **Virtual File System** (VFS) is framework to create in-memory virtual file system which allow you to include ("mount") several folders or zipped archives in a specific order and their file structure will be merged creating a unified file hierarchy while (virtually) overriding any files that have the same paths.

 It could be used as a basis for modding system in your game where you (or people modding your game) can override certain files of the base game with updated files or add new files into the hierarchy seamlessly.

-Note on file overridding - if you include "mod1" that contains "file1.txt" and then include "mod2" which contains a different file but with with the same path "file1.txt" it will then be overriden since mod2 was included after mod1.
-Similar approach to modding is actually already present in a number of games.
+Note on file overridding: if you include "mod1" that contains "folder1/file1.txt" and then include "mod2" which contains a different file but with with the same path "folder1/file1.txt" it will then be overriden since mod2 was included after mod1.
+Similar approach to modding is actually already present in a large number of games.
 This approach can also be used not only for modding, but to allow loading of DLC content or any other extra content into the game.

 **Virtual File System** supports both: folders and zipped archives, and is developed in pure C# with no external dependencies.